Call for the Best Deals : 0800 098 8877

 Written by Matt W on 15th Dec 2025 | Greenhouse and Growing Advice | 20+ Years Experience

-• ✅ Vertical Training: Use string or canes to train vines upward to maximize space in smaller structures.
+• Vertical training: Use string or canes to train vines upward to maximise space in smaller structures.

-• ✅ Watering Rule: Water little and often, focusing on the soil—never the stem—to avoid rot.
-Inconsistent watering is the #1 cause of bitter fruit.
+• Watering rule: Water little and often, targeting the soil and never the stem to avoid rot.
+Inconsistent watering is the top cause of bitter fruit.

-• ✅ Succession Sowing: Don't stop in May!
-Sow a second batch in July for harvests that last until October.
+• Succession sowing: Sow a second batch in July for harvests that last until October.

-Healthy green cucumber plants growing in a UK aluminium greenhouse with sunlight streaming in.
+Healthy cucumber plants growing on vertical strings inside a UK aluminium greenhouse

-Healthy green cucumber plants growing in a UK aluminium greenhouse with sunlight streaming in.
+Healthy cucumber plants growing on vertical strings inside a UK aluminium greenhouse

 Growing your own cucumbers is one of the most rewarding experiences for a UK gardener.
-The difference between a store-bought cucumber—often wrapped in plastic and slightly rubbery—and one picked fresh from your own greenhouse is night and day.
-Home-grown cucumbers are crisp, intensely flavourful, and can be harvested at the perfect size for your needs, whether that's tiny snacking gherkins or impressive long slicers.
+The difference between a store-bought cucumber and one picked fresh from your own greenhouse is striking.
+Home-grown cucumbers are crisp, intensely flavourful, and can be harvested at the perfect size for your needs.

-In our 16+ years helping UK gardeners, we’ve found that while tomatoes often get the glory, cucumbers are actually more productive per square foot if treated right.
-However, they are a bit more temperamental.
+In our 16+ years helping UK gardeners, we have found cucumbers outperform tomatoes per square foot when treated right.
+They are a bit more temperamental, though.
 They hate the cold, they resent having their roots disturbed, and they can turn bitter if stressed.

-If you are currently looking at greenhouses for sale or planning your winter maintenance, you are already ahead of the game.
+If you are currently looking at greenhouses for sale or planning your winter maintenance, you are already well prepared.
 Successful cucumber growing starts with choosing the right variety and preparing your environment before a single seed is sown.

 Getting Started: Choosing Your Varieties